Sales metrics: When, how, and why to track them

 With tools that centralize and standardize all your key data in a single place, reps save the time otherwise spent on manual data entry.
 Sales teams always have a comprehensive, up-to-date understanding of the end-to-end sales process, so they’re empowered to make data-driven decisions that improve their outcomes.

-Sales Metrics vs Sales KPIs
+Sales metrics vs KPIs

 While the terms “sales metrics” and “sales key performance indicators (KPIs)” are sometimes used interchangeably, there are actually some key distinctions between the two.
-Sales metrics can simply refer to data that measure a specific part of your process; but sales KPIs require a particular target or objective against which they’re measured.
+Sales metrics can simply refer to data that measure a specific part of your process, but sales KPIs require a particular target or objective against which they’re measured.

-While metrics come in a wide array of value to your organization, KPIs are always valuable because they’re intentionally set with a goal, timeline, and business outcome in mind.
+While metrics come in a wide array of values to your organization, KPIs are always valuable because they’re intentionally set with a goal, timeline, and business outcome in mind.
 For example, your team might track the number of emails opened by prospects as part of their sales process.
-But adjusting their strategy and establishing outcomes that are tied to broader initiatives around that number is likely a fruitless endeavor—so ‘opened emails’ probably isn’t worthy of KPI status.

 Your team might otherwise find great value in measuring the buyers’ intent behind opening those emails, which would further illuminate the effectiveness of their messaging.
 In this case, buyer sentiment, a feature of Outreach Engage, might be the more relevant KPI, as it more thoroughly assesses and classifies specific responses into several categories, like: